cgkineo/adapt-devtools/README.md

 ### Course map

 Select this button to reveal an interactive diagram of the course structure.
 The diagram will reveal all structural elements (content objects, articles, blocks and components) arranged in an intuitive way, reflecting both the hierarchical relationship of the elements and the vertical arrangement of content within each page.
 The map can be used to navigate directly to any element in the course.
-Performing a control-click (or option-click for Mac users) will reveal the model of the selected course element in the browser console.
+Performing a Control+Click or Alt+Click on Windows / Option+Click for macOS will reveal the model of the selected course element in the browser console.

 The course map uses the following legend: